A New User Management Approach for Multi-Tenant Applications

 c.
 AWS Cognito Custom Attribute for Every Tenant:

 With a custom attribute-based multi-tenancy approach, you can generate and add an ID for every user profile as a custom attribute.
 Custom attributes are useful when you want to add additional user data to AWS Cognito User Pool.
 You can use lambda triggers for adding custom attributes in the registration/login process.
-You can handle all multi-tenancy logic in your application and back-end service with this ID and Lambda Authorizer.
+With this ID and Lambda Authorizer, you can handle all multi-tenancy logic in your application and back-end service.
 This approach allows you to use a unified sign-up and sign-in experience for all users.
 You can also identify the user’s tenant in your application by checking this custom attribute.

 Multi-Tenancy Solution: Lambda Authorizer